MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Supports IAM.
 * Can be used with Route53 to provide a nice URL to reference the FTP server.

+## DataSync
+* A service to periodically synchronise data held in some volume/service into another.
+* Intended for the transfer of large amounts of data into AWS.
+* Can be used with on-premise or AWS-hosted storage systems.
+* Requires a *DataSync Agent* application which runs near to the source (On a server if on-premise, on an EC2 instance if in AWS).
+  * This agent is what reads from the volume and performs the communication with AWS's DataSync service.
+* Synchronisation can run daily, weekly, or monthly.
+* Storage instances will be out-of-sync between synchronisation jobs - it is not a continuous synchronisation service.

 # Scaling and Availability
 * Scalability can be:
   * Vertical - Increasing size of instance (giving it more power)